 An internship is a research activity which can be recognized as a 2 credit course substituted for a minor research project.
 Students who wish to acquire practical research development ability in an industry can select S402 "Science and Technology Internship" (2 credits), a required elective course in the master's program and S502 "Advanced Science and Technology Internship" (2 credits), a required elective course in the doctoral program.

 Students must select either a minor research project or an internship during the specified period.
-Students in the Working Professionals program in Tokyo cannot choose an internship.
+Students in the Courses for working professionals (at Tokyo Satellite) cannot choose an internship.

 2 Multiple supervisory system